tcroche/Side-Project/Polymer_Project/DEVLOG.md

   field. `null` means "the leak is established within this file alone".
 - `ground_findings()` now enforces the entitlement deterministically:
   **high/medium must be earned** by an explicit `external_dependency: null`.
-  A declared dependency — *or a missing field*, caps the severity at "review", records the original claim in `capped_from`, and increments a `capped` counter exposed in the JSON next to the rejection counter, so the disagreement rate between model and harness is measurable.
+  A declared dependency, *or a missing field*, caps the severity at "review", records the original claim in `capped_from`, and increments a `capped` counter exposed in the JSON next to the rejection counter, so the disagreement rate between model and harness is measurable.
 Omission is